 Gifting is a good way to reduce the size of your estate if estate taxes are a concern.
 For tax purposes, gifts made while you are alive are considered part of your estate, with the exception of property that falls under an exclusion.
 If you gift more per year than the annual gift tax exclusion amount, the amount gifted that exceeds the annual exclusion amount is subtracted from your lifetime estate tax exclusion amount.
+In this article, Pennyborn.com provides information on the annual gifting limits and the federal gift tax exclusion amount in the U.S. This article also provides an overview of how to Gift Stock to Children.

 Share Your Cost Basis in Gifted Stock